 From Internet Blackouts to Violent Attacks

 In 2017, South Asian nations confronted developing challenges regarding internet freedom, censorship, and freedom of expression.
-The Global Voices South Asia group highlighted a lot of these issues in the course of the yr.
+The Global Voices South Asia group highlighted many of these issues this year.
 Here is a summary of our coverage.

 Internet shutdowns

-Internet shutdowns and blackouts in conflict areas rose sharply in 2017, threatening citizens’ get entry to communications, statistics, and loose expression online.
-Unique areas of India and Pakistan noticed both overall shutdown and partial shutdowns (e.G. Of mobile information networks).
+Internet shutdowns and blackouts in conflict areas rose sharply in 2017, threatening citizens’ access to communications, statistics, and online expression.
+Unique regions of India and Pakistan noticed both overall shutdowns and partial shutdowns (e.g., mobile information networks).
 The shutdowns, not simplest, decrease the rights of freedom of expression specified in these nations’ constitutions; they also have economic implications affecting business and public services.

-The Global Voices Advox Netizen Report noted that net blackouts are becoming an increasingly common tactic for neighborhood and regional authorities whilst confronted with public consternation around politics and elections, ethnic and non secular tensions, and incidents of violence.
+The Global Voices Advox Netizen Report noted that net blackouts are becoming an increasingly common tactic for neighborhood and regional authorities while confronted with public consternation around politics and elections, ethnic and nonsecular tensions, and incidents of violence.

 Since January 1, 2017, there have been sixty-five nearby-stage Internet shutdowns in India.
 In 2016, there have been 31 such shutdowns.
-The Software Freedom Law Centre of New Delhi has an interactive internet map that indicates the place and information of every Internet shutdown in India, together with a brief description of public occasions coinciding with the shutdown.
+The Software Freedom Law Centre of New Delhi has an interactive Internet map that indicates the place and information of every Internet shutdown in India, briefly describing public occasions coinciding with the shutdown.

-According to information furnished using virtual rights organization accessnow.Org, when you consider that in January 2016, Pakistan had 10 digital blackouts.
-A mobile net carrier was close down for more than a yr in the Federally Administered Tribal Areas (FATA), beginning in June 2016, in step with a Freedom House document.
+According to information furnished using the virtual rights organization accessnow.Org, in January 2016, Pakistan had ten digital blackouts.
+A mobile net carrier was closed down for over a year in the Federally Administered Tribal Areas (FATA), beginning in June 2016, in step with a Freedom House document.

-When we examine info of those shutdowns, we discover diverse motives.
-Internet and cellular services were shut down for several days inside the northern Indian states of Haryana and Punjab following a court ruling within the criminal case against guru Gurmeet Ram Rahim Singh, the arguable leader of the highly famous Dera Sacha Sauda sect.
+When we examine the info on those shutdowns, we discover diverse motives.
+Internet and cellular services were shut down for several days inside the northern Indian states of Haryana and Punjab following a court ruling in the criminal case against guru Gurmeet Ram Rahim Singh, the arguable leader of the highly famous Dera Sacha Sauda sect.

-Last April, in the Indian metropolis of Kendrapara, provincial officials blocked Internet connectivity for forty-eight hours to prevent the flow of an “objectionable” video that witnesses stated become insulting to the Prophet Mohammad.
+Last April, in the Indian metropolis of Kendrapara, provincial officials blocked Internet connectivity for forty-eight hours to prevent the flow of an “objectionable” video that witnesses stated became insulting to the Prophet Mohammad.

 Read More Article :